 About Oyster Mushrooms

-My favorite mushroom varietal, though, has got to be the oyster mushroom.
+My favorite varietal, though, has got to be the oyster mushroom.
 They come in different colors, like blue (which is really more of a grayish-brown tint), yellow, and pink.

 Oyster mushrooms vary slightly in flavor depending on the color, but generally, they have a milder flavor.
 They are somewhat meaty and delicate in taste, with a slight brininess.